orbs-network/orbs-contract-sdk/Kitsat.md

 ```
 ---
-# Deploy & test your own contract
+## Deploy & test your own contract

 -TODO

+## How to use Kitsat CLI

+- TODO: document the options (including logs- turn on/off)

-# How to works with logs
+## How to works with logs
-- TODO
+- TODO: option to turn on

 ---